Shekinah-Ntumba/Calculating_Free-to-Paid_Conversion_Rate_with_Sql_Project/README.md

 This analysis provides actionable insights into how students engage and convert on a learning platform.
 By improving onboarding speed and shortening purchase timelines, educational platforms can significantly enhance **user retention** and **revenue performance**.

----

-Would you like me to include a small **“Results Summary Table”** section (e.g., average days, conversion percentages, etc.) for better presentation on GitHub?